LordFreezer/MapsFX-A-Solution-To-Wheelchair-Navigation/README.md

 side so that the user can see what the map and route look like.
 After the user inputs a start and end location, the coordinates of those locations will be passed on to the server, to calculate the route from the start point to the end point.
-The route is calculated using the ‘breadcrumbs’ (interpolated points that the API believes will make up our route) received from the server, after passing two waypoints (start and end locations) to the server.
+The route is calculated using the Â‘breadcrumbsÂ’ (interpolated points that the API believes will make up our route) received from the server, after passing two waypoints (start and end locations) to the server.
 After receiving the breadcrumbs, the client can then display the route on the map (after some